buildingSMART/BCF-API/README.md

 ### 3.2.6 OAuth2 protocol flow - Requesting Resources -

-When requesting other resources the access token must be passed via the Authorization header using the Bearer scheme *(e.g. Authorization: Bearer T9UNRV4sC9vr7ga)*.
+When requesting other resources the access token must be passed via the `Authorization` header using the Bearer scheme (e.g. `Authorization: Bearer Zjk1YjYyNDQtOTgwMy0xMWU0LWIxMDAtMTIzYjkzZjc1Y2Jh`).

 ----------